WooCommerce as Channel

 Try This: Use "Value" to set a default NoteFooter like "Contact support for issues."

-Pro Tip: Test your mappings to ensure tracking details sync correctly with WooCommerce.
+Tip: Test your mappings to ensure tracking details sync correctly with WooCommerce.